 Finding Affiliate Offers

 When it comes to finding which Affiliate Offers have higher ROI, the EPC is the number that matters the most.
-You may have a high paying offer, but it does not mean that the offer is performing well.
-It’s actually the EPC that determines the effectiveness of an offer.
+You may have a high-paying offer, but it does not mean that the offer is performing well.
+It’s the EPC that determines the effectiveness of an offer.

-Suppose, an offer has a payout of $80 generates 50 leads with a click of 100 in a month.
-Its EPC turns out to be $40 per click.
-Another offer with $100 payout generates 25 leads with a total click of 100 in a month.
+Suppose an offer has a payout of $80 generates 50 leads with a click of 100 in a month.
+So, its EPC turns out to be $40 per click.
+Another offer with a $100 payout generates 25 leads with a total click of 100 in a month.
 So, its EPC is $25 per click.

-So, in the above case, it is obvious that you would promote $80 payout offer instead of $100 payout offer.
+So, in the above case, it is obvious that you would promote an $80 payout offer instead of a $100 payout offer.

 Thus, EPC helps in finding Affiliate offers.

 PPC is the pay-per-click advertising model wherein advertisers pay the publisher each time their ads are clicked.
 Search Engine Advertising is one of the most important forms of PPC.

 So, if a PPC advertiser is offering $2 per click, an advertiser pays $2 to a publisher whenever their ads get clicked.

 The PPC price is not fixed; it depends on the advertiser how much he is willing to pay, and also a lot of other things are considered.

 Whereas EPC is concerned with the total commission generated and how many clicks it has used to do it.